nazimboudeffa/medusa-q-and-a/README.md

 Git/GitHub
 ```

-And of course the plugins
+And of course the plugins, Stripe, PayPal, Meilisearch, ...